aleesteele/my-website-v2/_posts/2018-10-06-migration-in-process.md

 published: true

 ---
-Hello!
-I'm currently in the process of migrating my blog to `jekyll`.
-Check back soon for updates.
+Hello all – I'm currently in the process of migrating my field notes, emails, and other projects to `jekyll`.
+Please check back soon for updates.
 Thanks!